 Over the years, the flow has been in two directions: we’ve introduced fledgling businesses like Uniplaces back to these entrepreneurs for angel rounds and mentoring.
 This is a dialogue that benefits everyone, including the European entrepreneurial ecosystem itself.

 Cazoo, Alex Chesterman’s new venture, has the single-minded aim to ‘Amazon’ the used car market.
 Carvana has been doing this in the US for some time.
 Its market cap after five years is over $7bn.
-Cazoo will be the first company to allow people in the UK to research, view, finance, purchase, trade and order a car online.
-Convenience and trust, in short supply in the traditional used car industry, is built in through door-to-door 48 hour delivery and a 7 day no-quibble refund policy.
+Cazoo is the first company to allow people in the UK to research, view, finance, purchase, trade and order a car online.
+Convenience and trust, in short supply in the traditional used car industry, is built in through door-to-door delivery in as little as 72 hours and a 7 day no-quibble refund policy.

 Alex built LoveFilm having observed Netflix; he built Zoopla having observed Zillow; he’s building Cazoo having closely observed Carvana.
 This is a heavily complex logistical undertaking.
 It’s high risk, but maximising the risk has its place, when mitigated by trusted relationships and track records of entrepreneurs such as Alex.